Engaging with customers is a constant process and for brands, this aspect of the customer experience is growing increasingly relevant.

 IoT (Internet Of Things) is impacting a vast aspect of our lives.
 From powering home appliances to making self-drive cars smarter, the impact of IoT is telling.
 As it is, the world has already witnessed the potential of IoT in the banking sector.
 That being a reality, IoT is now set to play a massive part in bettering customer engagement.
 Especially, in the e-commerce industry where the potential impact of IoT is said to be telling, brands can expect a good impact on a number of things- marketing opportunities will grow; websites will be more customer-friendly, etc.

 The way that brands communicate with customers is constantly evolving.
 Technology is playing a crucial role in evolving the whole landscape of customer engagement.
-But one thing is for certain if businesses around the world want to build trust, inspire loyalty and — ultimately — grow their business, it is vital to have meaningful, holistic conversations with customers which will eventually improve customer engagement.
+But one thing is for certain if businesses around the world want to build trust, inspire loyalty, and — ultimately — grow their business, it is vital to have meaningful, holistic conversations with customers which will eventually improve customer engagement.

-Besides, as customers today expect solutions and not just replies on their queries, customer engagement technology too will have to evolve with time.
+Besides, as customers today expect solutions and not just replies to their queries, customer engagement technology too will have to evolve with time.
 The customer experience trends certainly portray a much better picture for the future, but as it goes for the demands, the customer engagement tools will continue to evolve for the greater good.

 She is a content marketer and has more than five years of experience in IoT, blockchain, Web, and mobile development.
 In all these years, she closely followed the app development, and now she writes about the existing and the upcoming mobile app technologies.
 Her essence is more like a ballet dancer.